Port of Paulsboro

 The Port of Paulsboro is located on the Delaware River and Mantua Creek in and around Paulsboro, in Gloucester County, New Jersey, approximately 78 mi from the Atlantic Ocean.
 Traditionally one of the nation's busiest for marine transfer operations, notably for crude oil and petroleum products, such as jet fuel and asphalt, it is a port of entry with several facilities within a foreign trade zone.

 A part of the port is being redeveloped as an adaptable deep water omniport able to handle a variety of bulk and break bulk cargo, as well as shipping containers.
 The Paulsboro Marine Terminal, as it is known, is owned by the South Jersey Port Corporation and operated by Holt Logistics.
 The first ship to call at the port, the Doric Warrior, carrying steel for NLMK, arrived March 3, 2017, marking the opening of the new facility.
 The port is planned the site for the production the monopile foundations for turbines for offshore wind power in New Jersey.

 Location and access

-The Port of Paulsboro is one of several in the Delaware Valley metro area and is situated on the east banks of the Delaware River in Gloucester County, New Jersey, across from Philadelphia International Airport.
+The Port of Paulsboro is one of several in the Philadelphia metropolitan area and is situated on the east banks of the Delaware River in Gloucester County, New Jersey, across from Philadelphia International Airport.
 The 96 acre site of Fort Billingsport was the first land purchase by the United States government, made by the Continental Congress on July 5, 1776.
 The port was first developed to handle petroleum products in 1917 by the Vacuum Oil Company.
 The Port of Paulsboro has been used to refer to the marine transfer operations at Thompson Point in Greenwich Township, Gibbstown (Greenwich Township), Billingsport, Mantua Creek, Eagle Point in West Deptford Township, and Westville.
 It is a port of entry in United States Citizenship and Immigration Services (USCIS) District 21, which covers New Jersey.